Facebook & Instagram Ads That Build Your Business, Not Just Your Likes

 High

-Why your Facebook and Instagram ads get engagement but not sales
+Why your Facebook and Instagram ads get likes but not sales

-• Full-funnel campaigns from awareness through to purchase
+- Full campaigns from first awareness through to purchase

 #1

-mistake — running awareness and conversion campaigns with the same audience, budget, and creative
+mistake — running awareness and sales campaigns with the same audience and the same ad

 3x

-better results when each funnel stage has its own campaign objective, audience, and creative
+better results when each stage of the buying process has its own campaign and message

 How we structure Meta Ads that produce revenue